(An original Regency Romance story copyrighted by Gratiana Lovelace, 2021; All rights reserved); [(1) story cover below left]

 Ch.
 15: A Lady Intrigues Lord Kitt

 While still at the Gosford-Withers wedding celebration this later Saturday afternoon, and with his wife Lady Emily Carlisle chatting pleasantly with her sisters about their young children, Lord Edward Carlisle takes himself off for him to ostensibly visit the Men’s Lounge, but really for him to locate his lifelong best friend Lord Kittredge Wells.
-For Lord Edward has noticed something about Lord Kitt’s mood at the wedding reception.
+For Lord Edward has noticed something about Lord Kitt’s unsettled mood at the wedding reception.

 Lord Edward: “Kitt?”
 Lord Edward asks wryly as he sidles up to his long time best friend Lord Kitt [(2) right].
 “You are positively transfixed!
 I have never seen your gaze so focused upon a lady.
 What has you so engrossed about her?
 Are her dress decorations gauche or is her feathered hair ornamentation preposterously large?”